-Our journey, led by the author, Janet Pullen, author of “Secrets and Shadows”, will take us deep into a land of the ancient Celts, the heretic Cathar, the troubadour poets, the Knights Templar and those following in the footsteps of Mary Magdalene.
+Our journey with Dr. David Bruner (CSLSJ) and led by Dr. Edward Viljoen(CSLSR) and Janet Pullen, author of “Secrets and Shadows”, will take us deep into a land of the ancient Celts, the heretic Cathar, the troubadour poets, the Knights Templar and those following in the footsteps of Mary Magdalene.
 We will experience the sacred power sites that have for centuries attracted mystics, magicians, and saints, all those who seek, le Sang Raal, the Holy Grail.

 Abbreviated Tour Itinerary